ROEL2407/real-time-web-2122/README.md

 ## What's the goal of this repository?

-In this repository I've made a overview of art object from the Rijksmuseum.
-My goal of this repo is to learn JavaScript more and understand it a bit better.
+In this repository you can play hangerman online with friends!
+The goal is to have fun and hangout with friends.

 ## Usage

-With this application you can look through some of the art objects Rijksmuseum has to offer.
-You can get more information about the pieces and make your own perspectives on it. (note: as of now the search function doesn't work).
+Ever wanted to play hangerman with friends online? well now you can.
+With this repo you can play hangerman with friends.
+You play together to guess the word.

 ## Datamodel